ohioCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-Inmate records are documents detailing information concerning the incarceration of a convicted offender or an arrestee.
-These records consist of official and personal information regarding the inmate.
-Today, Ohio inmate records are stored both physically and electronically.
-Information found on an inmate record:
+Inmate records contain official information pertaining to the detention or incarceration of an arrestee or convicted offender.
+Such records consist of official and personal information regarding the inmate.
+Ohio inmate records are stored both physically and electronically.
+Information found on an inmate record may include:

 • Full name (including aliases)